PhD in Field Spectrometry, Hyperspectral Image Analysis and Applications

 Research focus: remote sensing of wetlands

-In 2016 he worked as a Visiting Scholar at the German Remote Sensing Data Center (DFD) at the German Aerospace Center (DLR).
+In 2016 Arun worked as a Visiting Scholar at the German Remote Sensing Data Center (DFD) at the German Aerospace Center (DLR).
 During that period, he along with his host Dr Claudia Künzer, Head DFD-DLR, wrote a proposal to apply for the prestigious Alexander von Humboldt International Climate Protection Fellowship.
 He was awarded the postdoctoral fellowship during the year 2017 and continued his postdoctoral research at DFD-DLR from March 2017 to May 2019.

 On his return to India, he joined Central University of Tamil Nadu as a Faculty at the Department of Geography where he teaches Remote Sensing and GIS.